ASSERT-KTH/SelfAPR/README.md

 │   ├── test.csv : the testing set from Defects4j bug dataset
 │
 ├── result
-│   ├──result.csv : the correctly generated patches by SelfAPR trained model.
+│   ├──defects4j-patches.txt : the correctly generated patches by SelfAPR trained model.
 │   ├──patch_execution_result.csv : the execution results for patches generated for test set.
 │   ├──valid_patches.csv : the patches classified as plausible or identical to the human-written patches.
 └──